 About the Singapore War Crimes Trials Web Portal

 The Second World War irrevocably changed the course of history and the lives of survivors.
 Even so, many of Singapore’s Second World War stories remain untold.
+While there has been much public interest in Singapore about the battles and victories of the Second World War, less is known about post-war justice efforts.
 This web portal on the Singapore War Crimes Trials (the Singapore Trials) aims to contribute to a broader and deeper appreciation of Singapore's Second World War history.
-There has been much public interest in Singapore about the battles and victories of the Second World War, but less is known about post-war justice efforts.
 The Singapore Trials, their achievements as well as their failures, are an important piece of Singapore’s Second World War story.

 The Singapore Trials hold insightful legal and historical lessons.
 However, the creators of this web portal have refrained from including evaluations in this portal.
 We hope that users will arrive at their own assessments through further study and discussion.